Start Printed Page 25721

 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone for certain navigable waters of the Cooper River in North Charleston, SC.
+The Coast Guard proposes to establish a temporary safety zone for certain navigable waters of the Cooper River in North Charleston, SC.
 This action is necessary to provide for the safety of the general public, spectators, vessels, and the marine environment from potential hazards during a fireworks display.
-This rulemaking will prohibit persons and vessels from entering, transiting through, anchoring in, or remaining within the safety zone unless authorized by the Captain of the Port Charleston or a designated representative.
+This proposed rulemaking would prohibit persons and vessels from entering, transiting through, anchoring in, or remaining within the safety zone unless authorized by the Captain of the Port Charleston (COTP) or a designated representative.
+We invite your comments on this proposed rulemaking.

 Start Further Info